 Please refer to the Senior Mathematics and Statistics Handbook for all questions relating to Senior Mathematics and Statistics.
-In particular, see the MATH3962 handbook entry for further information relating to MATH3962.
+In particular, see the handbook entry for MATH3962 for further information relating to MATH3962.

 Class and consultation times

-- Lectures will be held on Mondays, Wednesdays and Thursdays at 14:00 in Carslaw 375.
+- Lectures will be held on Mondays, Wednesdays and Thursdays at 14:00.

-Here is a week-by-week plan of the topics that we will cover during the course.
+Here is a week-by-week plan of the topics that we will cover.
 However things might change, and the lectures are the definitive guide for the content of this course.

 - Week 1

-- Introduction and overview, the ring of integers, definition of rings and fields
+- Introduction and overview, definitions of groups and rings, examples

 - Week 2